MominPathann/US-Aviation-Reliability-Audit/README.md

 The standard MRL formula applies a `$180 per cycle` charge to every flight record uniformly.
 Initial processing revealed **96,315 cancelled flights** incorrectly included in the accrual logic — generating **$17,336,700 in phantom maintenance liability** that never existed.

 The pipeline enforces a hard-zero on cancelled flights and null AirTime records upstream in the Silver layer, before any cost calculation runs.
-The corrected $4.59B figure is what remains after this filter.

 > *This is the difference between a dashboard and a forensic audit.*